AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 -------------------

-The aforementioned appsettings.json file has placeholders for the names of the topic and subscription, as well as a client Id to map to the topic.
+The aforementioned appsettings.json file has placeholders for the names of the topic and subscription, as well as a client Id to map a device to the topic.
 You must fill in those values as well.

 Set up IngressService
 ----------------------